KeelerZoroth/Snippet/README.md

 Login to use all features.
 Search for snippets by title, language, or author.
 Or create your own.
 AI will analyze the code and create a title and summary.
 Now all of your code snippets are in one place!!

 to run locally:  After installing dependencies and building the dist folders, create a .env file in the server folder.
 You need MONGODB_URI, JWT_SECRET_KEY, and OPENAI_API_KEY environment variables.
-Then run `npm run start:dev` from the root folder.
+Then run `npm run start` from the root folder.
 The site will be served at http://localhost:3000.
 To use GraphQL sandbox, visit http://localhost:3001/graphql.

 ## <a name="license"></a>License